 1. SolarWinds Network Performance Monitor (Free Trial)

 SolarWinds Network Performance Monitor (NPM) monitors network performance to optimize uptime, and latency, all of which lead to reduced packet loss and improved end-user experience.
-You get the deep packet inspection tools you need to analyze response time for more than 1,200 applications and better understand if the network or an application is causing a slowdown.
+You get the network packet analyzer you need to facilitate response time monitoring for more than 1,200 applications and better understand if the network or an application is causing a slowdown.
 Get a clean, sophisticated dashboard displaying a network map of devices as well as detailed visualizations of memory utilization and packet loss in the form of dials and bar charts.
 The tool also automatically categorizes network traffic and risk level for you to analyze more easily.

 Network congestion is one of the most common reasons for packet loss.
 NPM releases warning alerts when routers and switches are nearing capacity, which allows users to quickly head off overloaded networks and devices.
 An additional feature that stands out with the powerful NPM software is a utility called NetPath™, which identifies troubled links in the network.
 Displayed as a node, each router and switch contain packet loss statistics and network latency information, enabling users to immediately address the root cause of the problem.